Vishnu Sena: Reception

 Indiaglitz wrote "It is not an easy task to direct this kind of remake.
 The requirement of manpower and shrewd thinking is a must.
 Director Naganna has applied his brain properly.
 Producer Govindu has made this one a lavish scale".
-Deccan Herald wrote "The storyline is thin.
+Deepak DN of Deccan Herald wrote "The storyline is thin.
 But it has been told through different episodes which appeal to the audience".